maschkef/little-linux-helper/docs/gui/doc_i18n.md

 **Supported Languages:**
 - **German (de)**: Complete translation support for both GUI and CLI
 - **English (en)**: Complete translation support for both GUI and CLI (default and fallback)

-**Note**: Currently only English and German are fully supported with complete translation files in the GUI.
-The CLI system supports additional languages (Spanish and French) which can be found in the `lang/` directory, but GUI support would require creating corresponding translation files in `gui/web/src/i18n/locales/`.

 ## Frontend Internationalization (React i18next)